ProjectPythia/great-circle-cookbook/README.md

 Each section will make use of plotting to visually demonstrate concepts with `matplotlib` and `cartopy`

 ### Working with Great Circles

+1. Great Circle Arcs and Paths
 - Generating a great circle arc and path
 - Midpoint (and additional intermediate points) of a great circle arc
 - Length of a great circle arc (the distance between two points)
 - Bearing of a great circle arc
 - Compare great circle arc to rhumb line

+2. Great Circles and a Point
+- Determine the distance of a point to a great circle arc
-- Determine when a great circle path crosses parallels
+- Determine the distance of a point to a great circle path
 - Determine if a point lies on a great circle arc and path (with and without tolerances)

-- Determine the distance of a point to a great circle arc with error analysis
+3. Great Circles and Parallels
 - Determine the maximum and minimum latitude coordinates along a great circle path
+- Determine when a great circle path crosses parallels

+4. Intersections of Great Circles
 - Find the intersection of two great circle arcs (if it exists)
 - Find the intersection of two great circle paths (always exists)

+5. Angles and Great Cirlces
 - Calculate the acute and obtuse angle of two great circle paths
 - Calculate the directed angle of two great circle paths based on an intersection point
 - Working with Spherical Triangles formed by great circle arcs

-- Indiana Jones and the Great Circle
+6. Indiana Jones and the Great Circle
+- Working Example

 ## Running the Notebooks